 - Confirm accounts receivable.
 A major auditor activity is to contact your customers directly and ask them to confirm the amounts of unpaid accounts receivable as of the end of the reporting period they are auditing.
 This is primarily for larger account balances, but may include a few random customers having smaller outstanding invoices.

 - Review cash receipts.
-If the auditors are unable to confirm accounts receivable, their backup auditing technique is to verify that customers have paid the invoices, for which they will want to review checks copies and trace them through your bank account.
+If the auditors are unable to confirm accounts receivable, their backup auditing technique is to verify that customers have paid the invoices, for which they will want to review check copies and trace them through your bank account.

 - Assess the allowance for doubtful accounts.
 The auditors will review the process that you follow to derive an allowance for doubtful accounts.
-This will include a consistency comparison with the method you used in the last year, and a determination of whether the method is appropriate for your business environment.
+This will include a consistency comparison with the method used in the last year, and a determination of whether the method is appropriate for your business environment.

 - Assess bad debt write-offs.
 The auditors will compare the proportion of bad debt expense to sales for this year in comparison to prior years, to see if the current expense appears reasonable.